tecton-ai/demo-test/demo-test/configure_tecton.md

 > **Tip:** You can run the black commands below simply by clicking on them.

-# Connect to your cluster
+# Connect to your Tecton

 1. `tecton configure`{{execute}}